peterkahumu/peterkahumu/README.md

 - 👋 Hi, I’m @peterkahumu
-- 👀 I’m interested in ...cybersecurity, Web development, AI&ML, and Android Programming.
+- 👀 I’m interested in ...cybersecurity, Web development, AI&ML.
 - 🌱 I’m currently learning ...
-Python, HTML&CSS, Kotlin and Cybersecurity Basics
+Python for ML and Cybersecurity Basics

 <!---
 peterkahumu/peterkahumu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.